lapinozz/lapinozz.github.io/_posts/2016-03-08-Messing-with-vtables-part-two.markdown

 # Virtual Inheritance

-So we've seen that in our example that when using simple inheritance we don't get exactly what we wanted, we got two instances of `GuiElement` for each `Button`.
+So we've seen that in our example that, when using simple inheritance, we don't get exactly what we wanted, we got two instances of `GuiElement` for each `Button`.
 That's an issue we can fix with one magic word!

 {% highlight cpp linenos %}
 struct Label : virtual public GuiElement